 - The HEROES Act (posted on 10 July 2020)

-When you call your representative’s office, please remember the following:
+When you contact your Member of Congress or other government official, please remember the following:

 - Be polite!
-No matter whose office you’re calling.
+No matter whose office you’re contacting or how you’re contacting them.
 No matter what their positions are.
 No matter how inflamed you are about the issue — and you should be very passionate — be polite.

 - Remember that the people you are talking to are people!
 So, be nice.